John Vane (bushranger): The affray at 'Dunn's Plains'

 Keightley was now in a precarious position.
-With his friend lying gravely wounded, Johnny Vane grabbed Keightley’s gun and loaded it.
-In anger Vane told them that “Burke and he had been brought up as boys together, that they had been mates ever since, and that the gun that had deprived him of life should in turn take the life of the man who killed him”.
-Caroline Keightley, “in frantic agitation”, implored Hall and Gilmore to save her husband’s life, at which Hall called on Vane to desist.
-Gilbert and Hall then decided that “as the Government had placed five hundred pounds upon Burke’s head, the amount of the reward should be handed over to them”.
-They agreed to allow until two o’clock the following day “for the production of the money”.
+With his friend lying gravely wounded, Johnny Vane grabbed Keightley's gun and loaded it.
+In anger Vane told them that "Burke and he had been brought up as boys together, that they had been mates ever since, and that the gun that had deprived him of life should in turn take the life of the man who killed him".
+Caroline Keightley, "in frantic agitation", implored Hall and Gilmore to save her husband's life, at which Hall called on Vane to desist.
+Gilbert and Hall then decided that "as the Government had placed five hundred pounds upon Burke’s head, the amount of the reward should be handed over to them".
+They agreed to allow until two o'clock the following day "for the production of the money".
 Dr. Pechey examined Burke, who was still breathing but unconscious, and said there was little he could do without his instruments.
-The doctor was permitted to go into Rockley to get what he needed, “having first pledged his honour that he would not raise the alarm”.
-O’Meally had been tending to the horses during these negotiations.
-When he returned, O’Meally rejected the ransom proposal “and declared his intention to revenge the death of his companion”, but eventually he was “pacified by the others”.
-While they awaited Pechey’s return the bushrangers went into the house and “drank some spirits and wine”.
+The doctor was permitted to go into Rockley to get what he needed, "having first pledged his honour that he would not raise the alarm".
+O'Meally had been tending to the horses during these negotiations.
+When he returned, O'Meally rejected the ransom proposal "and declared his intention to revenge the death of his companion", but eventually he was "pacified by the others".
+While they awaited Pechey’s return the bushrangers went into the house and "drank some spirits and wine".
 By the time Dr. Pechey returned from Rockley, Burke had died.

 Arrangements were then made for payment of the ransom.
 Caroline Keightley and Dr. Pechey were to go into Bathurst for the money.
 If there were any indication of the police being notified the bushrangers vowed to shoot Keightley immediately.
 Their captive was taken to a nearby hill called Dog Rocks, which overlooked the road.
-Pechey and Mrs. Keightley rode the 24 miles to Bathurst, arriving at about four in the morning.
+Pechey and Mrs. Keightley rode the 29 miles (36 km) to Bathurst, arriving at about four in the morning.
 They went to Caroline’s father, Henry Rotton, who had the Commercial Bank opened for him so he could procure the required money.
-Rotton and Dr. Pechey then travelled back to ‘Dunn’s Plains’ where the doctor handed over the ransom and Keightley was set free.
+Rotton and Dr. Pechey then travelled back to 'Dunn’s Plains' where the doctor handed over the ransom and Keightley was set free.

-While they had been waiting for the ransom the bushrangers arranged with men from a neighbouring station to take Burke’s body on a spring cart to his father’s house, for which they were paid £2 each.
-Two days later troopers from Cowra met the men conveying Burke’s body, took charge of the cart and conveyed the body to Carcoar so an autopsy could be carried out.
+While they had been waiting for the ransom the bushrangers arranged with men from a neighbouring station to take Burke's body on a spring cart to his father's house, for which they were paid £2 each.
+Two days later troopers from Cowra met the men conveying Burke's body, took charge of the cart and conveyed the body to Carcoar so an autopsy could be carried out.